 Everyone’s thoughts turned to Frank’s family and friends and the safety of the rest of the riders.
-Frank was an experienced audax rider / randonneur and his family told the race organizers that Frank would have wanted the race to continue, so the organizers decided not to cancel the race and leave the decision of whether to contiunue up to each rider to make individually and they ensured that everyone was aware of the situation when they passed through the first checkpoint (CP1), which was in the Swabian Jura in south-western Germany at the Schloss Lichtenstein castle.
+Frank was an experienced audax rider / randonneur and his family told the race organizers that Frank would have wanted the race to continue, so the organizers decided not to cancel the race and leave the decision of whether to contiunue up to each rider to make individually and they ensured that everyone was aware of the situation when they passed through the first checkpoint.

 Most people chose to continue the race, but some decided that the risks were too great or they no longer had the motivation to continue.
 One of the race leaders at the time, Björn Lenhard, summarized one point of view quite clearly that if he were to stop racing now then he may as well stop cycling completely because these instances can happen at any time, when cycling to work, riding for fun near home, or anywhere (see this video).
 Other riders decided that the perceived risks were too high either for them or for their family to tolerate and so either scratched from the race or chose to continue but at a more leisurely pace without trying to race.
 To read about the tragedy from the perspective of the race coordinator, Juliana Buhring, see this article at CyclingTips.

 To view all of the rider tracks at once, go to Trackleaders and click on the ‘T’ button above the map or click on an individual rider’s name to see just one track.
-To be amused by the little dots moving across the map, click on the Play button in the replay box in the bottom-left of the map – I recommend a replay speed of x2048.
+To be amused by the little dots moving across the map, click on the Play button in the replay box in the bottom-left of the map – a replay speed of x2048 works well.

-The riders chose radically different routes to get between the start and CP1.
+Germany hosted a checkpoint for the first time in the race’s history, with the location of checkpoint 1 (CP1, sponsored by Lezyne) being the Schloss Lichtenstein castle in the Swabian Jura, with riders choosing radically different routes to get between the start and CP1.
 The most direct route went through the Ardennes hills in Belgium, the valleys of Luxembourg, and the Black Forest in Germany.
 The flattest, but much longer option went much further north, near Brussels and then onto the Rhine river valley in Germany.
 The option with an intermediate amount of distance and climbing was to head more south and go across north-eastern France.

-The Alps had to be crossed to reach CP2 at Monte Grappa in Italy.
+The Alps had to be crossed to reach CP2 at Monte Grappa in Italy (CP2 was sponsored by PEdALED).
 Riders used five different passes to cross the spine of the Alps, the most popular being the relatively easier but busier Brenner or Reschen passes between Austria and Italy.
 It was therefore possible to cross the Alps without going above 2000 meters elevation for the first time in the race’s history.
 Some people took a slightly more direct route that climbed much higher over the Timmelsjoch Pass.
 A few people chose to go through Switzerland and over the Fluela or Albula Pass.